 You won’t be dealing in microwatts for this component of the enclosure’s chameleon lighting but should still adhere to the philosophy of more not necessarily equating to better.
-Bulbs exceeding an output of 40 watts are likely to generate far more heat than your chameleon should safely be exposed to.
+Bulbs exceeding an output of 75 to 100 watts are likely to generate far more heat than your chameleon should safely be exposed to.

 Now, it wouldn’t necessarily be wrong to buy a “specialized” heat lamp for your terrarium but understanding that regular light bulbs perform the same heat-producing function will likely save you a significant amount of money.